We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Automating these surveys is a great way to ensure consistent feedback collection and analysis.
 With Velaris, you can build customized NPS surveys and automatically analyze the responses in one place, enabling faster and more efficient feedback loops.

-Find out the NPS score for your customers with the help of this calculator
+Find out the NPS score for your customers with the help of this calculator.

-A customer health score is a predictive measure that uses various data points (like engagement, product usage, and support interactions) to assess the overall satisfaction and loyalty of your customers.
+A Customer Health score is a predictive measure that uses various data points (like engagement, product usage, and support interactions) to assess the overall satisfaction and loyalty of your customers.
 It’s a vital metric for anticipating potential churn and identifying opportunities for upselling.

 However, tracking all the necessary data points to calculate an accurate health score can be tricky.
 Many CSMs struggle to consolidate data from different sources, leading to an incomplete or inaccurate picture of customer health.